Icinga/icingadb/doc/05-Distributed-Setups.md

 can only be performed by one instance first.
 In the case of concurrent operations, simply put, only one wins via a locking mechanism.
 Of course, this is only true if the environment is healthy.
-Icinga DB is not trying to be responsible if its corresponding Redis server is unavailable or Icinga 2 is not writing data to Redis.
+Icinga DB is not trying to be responsible if its corresponding Redis® server is unavailable or Icinga 2 is not writing data to Redis®.
-If Icinga 2 or Redis become unavailable for more than 60 seconds, Icinga DB releases responsibility so the other instance can take over.
+If Icinga 2 or Redis® become unavailable for more than 60 seconds, Icinga DB releases responsibility so the other instance can take over.

 ## Multiple Environments